putyourlightson/craft-blitz/docs/README.md

 ## Cron Jobs
 Create cron jobs using the following console commands to refresh expired or tagged cache on a scheduled basis.
 If entries are generally posted or expire on the hour then a good schedule might be every hour at 5 minutes past the hour.
 Change `/usr/bin/php` to the PHP path (if different).

+> Entering `which php` in the console will give you the full path to PHP in most environments.

 ```
 // Refresh expired cache every hour at 5 minutes past the hour.